DMITRII1548/Vue-Image-Input/README.md

 Please, click [here](https://github.com/DMITRII1548/Vue-Image-Input/issues) and create a new issue.

 ## Support project
-If you like this project, please put a strap on [GitHub] https://github.com/DMITRII1548/Vue-Image-Input
+If you like this project, please put a star on [GitHub] https://github.com/DMITRII1548/Vue-Image-Input

 ## What's new?
 1. Properties paddingY and paddingX were added